javaporter/savory/readme.md

 This app is deployed via capistrano.
 You'll need the capistrano-npm gem (`gem install capistrano-npm`).

-- `cap dev deploy` will deploy ten dev branch to dev.savory.global
+- `cap dev deploy` will deploy the dev branch to dev.savory.global
-- `cap production deploy` will deploy master to savory.global
+- `cap production deploy` will deploy the master to savory.global